OpenDSA/OpenDSA/RST/en/Glossary.rst

       with the only difference being the calculation done to update the best-known distance.

+   priority
+      A quantity assigned to each of a collection of :term:`jobs <job>` or tasks that indicate importance for order of processing.
+      For example, in an operating system, there could be a collection of processes (jobs) ready to run.
+      The operating system must select the next task to execute, based on their priorities.

    priority queue
       An ADT whose primary operations of insert of records, and deletion of the greatest (or, in an alternative implementation, the least) valued record.
       Most often implemented using the :term:`heap` data structure.
+      The name comes from a common application where the records being stored represent tasks, with the ordering values based on the :term:`priorities <priority>` of the tasks.

    probabilistic algorithm
       A form of :term:`randomized algorithm` that might yield an